How to apply

 - Winter: Take GRE

-- Spring: Submission of application by last working day of July to the Materials Graduate Program Coordinator for admission to the BS/MS Program
+- Spring: Submission of complete application by last working day of July to the Materials Graduate Program Coordinator for admission to the BS/MS Program.
+Complete application must include unofficial GRE score report.

 - Summer: Departmental admission decision by late August